bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 In the list of instances the following actions can be performed:

 1. **View** an instance`s name and status.
-An instance nay have the following statuses:
+An instance may have the following statuses:

 - ready - a newly created instance and not started yet;